-- Business Academy All-stars at the end of each year. - Grade: 12 - Required: Principles of Business Management or teacher recommendation - Credits: 1 per semester; 2 semesters - Fulfills elective or directed elective for all diplomas flowcharting as tools used to document computer logic.
+Computer Science I: Principles introduces the student to algorithms, logic development and flowcharting as tools used to document computer logic.
 Students will study math concepts and the importance to computer development.
 Students will practice skills such as listening, team building, work ethic, communications, documentation, and adaptability.
 Concepts will be demonstrated using basic scripting and programming code in the programming languages Scratch, C, Python, HTML, CSS, and SQL.